insanum/votl/README.md

 3. Now check off what's done.

-Check off what is complete with the ',,cx' command.
-Just place the cursor on a heading and ',,cx' it.
+Check off what is complete with the '\\cx' command.
+Just place the cursor on a heading and '\\cx' it.
 Note that a heading with children will only, and automatically, get checked when each of its children are complete.
 >
     [_] Barbecue